Last updated March 2026

 Effective defense often includes:

-Because aggravated assault is a third-degree felony (and more severe if enhanced), early strategic action is critical.
+Because aggravated assault is a felony offense, early strategic action is critical.

 📞 Charged With Road Rage Aggravated Assault in Florida?